phil-s/emacsd/el-get/php-mode/README.md

 All contributions to PHP Mode are welcome.
 But please try to do the following when sending improvements or bug fixes:

 1. Add your name to the list of ‘Contributors’ in this `README.md` file if it is not there already.
-If you have a GitHub page and/or personal site then please link your name to it, so people can see your other work.
+If you have a GitHub page and/or personal site then please feel free to link your name to it so people can see your other work.

-2. If your contribution addresses an issue on the GitHub project page then include a single line like `GitHub-Issue: 16` with the appropriate issue number.
+2. If your contribution addresses an issue on the GitHub project page then include a single line like `GitHub-Issue: #16` with the appropriate issue number.

 3. Make sure to update the constant `php-mode-modified` *only if you patch affects `php-mode.el`,* which means this step is unnecessary for patches related to unit tests.

 4. However, please do not modify `php-mode-version-number`.
-I will decide what constitutes a bump in the version number.
+The maintainers will decide what constitutes a bump in the version number.

 5. Open the `php-mode-test.el` file and [run all of the tests](http://www.gnu.org/software/emacs/manual/html_node/ert/Running-Tests-Interactively.html#Running-Tests-Interactively) to ensure they still pass as expected.
 Sometimes we expect for a test to fail, and those unit tests have the appropriate configuration so their failure will not raise any warnings.
 You can use `make test` script to run all tests from a terminal, which is also useful in conjunction with [`git bisect run`](http://git-scm.com/book/en/Git-Tools-Debugging-with-Git).

 6. Send us a pull request here on GitHub.

-Or if you do not have a GitHub account then email the patches to me at `ejmr at plutono dot com`, in which case make sure the patches are acceptable input to the command `git am`.
-Please note that even if you send a pull request it is possible that we will *not* simply merge your branch through GitHub, as sometimes we prefer to go through commits and cherry-pick them for review and to maintain a cleaner repository history.
-You can see which commits we merge by using the [`git-cherry`](http://www.kernel.org/pub/software/scm/git/docs/git-cherry.html) command.
+7. Please make your commit messages as detailed as possible.
+It is better to be too verbose than to write too little.
+Look at the commits of the maintainers to see many examples of the level of detail that we feel is ideal.
+Please never assume that your patch is so simple that future developers will be able to understand the *reason* for the change without comment.
+And that is important: your commit message should always strive to answer *"Why"* the patch exists, *"What*" does it accomplish?
+The maintainers will sometimes write detailed commit messages for pull-requests by other developers, but please do not rely on us to do this consistently.

 If you are fixing a bug related to a GitHub issue, then first of all, thank you for the help improving PHP Mode.
 Second, there is a `tests/` directory which contains PHP scripts for issues (although not all of them).
 Please consider adding a test script to that directory that documents the expected behavior and provides code that allows others to see if said behavior works properly.
 Then create a unit test within `php-mode-test.el` using [ERT][].
 Please try to follow the format of the existing tests.